NyxAir

 NyxAir OÜ is an Estonian regional airline headquartered in Tallinn operating scheduled and charter passenger and cargo flights.

 History

-NyxAir was founded in 2017 and on 7 June 2018, the Estonian Transport Agency issued its Air Operator Certificate (AOC).
+NyxAir was founded in Autumn 2017 and on 7 June 2018, the Estonian Transport Agency issued its Air Operator Certificate (AOC).
+Flying operations started in December 2020.

 Destinations

 The airline mainly performs short-term charters, but has also in 2020 and 2021 won government procurements and wet-lease contracts to fly domestic flights in Estonia, Finland and Sweden.
 In Estonia, the company started flights between Tallinn and Kuressaare on the island Saaremaa in December 2020 and between Tallinn and Kärdla in Hiiumaa from 1 March 2024.
 In Finland, the company runs flights from Helsinki to Jakobstad - Kokkola, Savonlinna, Kemi and Jyväskylä since May 2021.
 NyxAir has also flown domestic flights in Sweden on behalf of Air Leap.
 Since March 2022 it flies from Stockholm-Bromma to Trollhättan on behalf of the Swedish local airline Västflyg.
 In addition, cargo flights in central Europe are operated.